 your date of birth

-if you've smoked in the past 12 months
+if you've smoked or used nicotine replacement products in the past three years.

 If you're applying for joint life insurance, you'll need to give these details for both applicants.